 While you’re at Adelaide River, visit Australia’s only War Cemetery – others are war memorials.
 This well kept cemetery is a sobering reminder of just how many Australian soldiers and civilians were tragically killed during the Bombing of Darwin and surrounding regions.

 Further south, the historical gold mining town of Pine Creek is a great little town to visit.
 Small gold finds are still found in the area which makes it a popular stop for fossickers so consider staying a few nights and trying your luck.
 Check out the historical museum to learn more about the Pine Creek’s gold rush days of the Northern Territory.

 Edith Falls (Leliyn) is one of the prettiest water falls and swimming holes in the area.
 Stop off for a swim or if you have time, its a great place to spend a few days and chill out.
 There are plenty of bush-walking trails and make sure you visit the secluded Sweetwater pool.

 The township of Katherine – stay a few days

 There is so much to see and do in Katherine it is well worth taking a few days break.
 Katherine is a big country town just three hours drive south of Darwin and the gateway to the stunning Nitmiluk Gorge.

 Relax in the Katherine Hot Springs

 Relax in the clear water of Katherine Hot Springs on the banks of the Katherine River.
 Walk up the viewing platform where you can see the source of the spring water.
-The waters are an average of 32 degrees all year round.
+The waters are an average temperature of 32 degrees all year round.

 Visit Nitmiluk Gorge